Click here to locate Humphrey Coliseum on the MSU campus map.

 In a home win streak that began the year prior, the 2003-04 State squad also set a new all-time Coliseum record with 14 consecutive homecourt victories over the course of two years.

-Six years ago, State’s attendance boom and home success continued as the Bulldogs went over the 100,000 mark for attendance (103,031) for the second-straight season.
+10 years ago, State’s attendance boom and home success continued as the Bulldogs went over the 100,000 mark for attendance (103,031) for the second-straight season.

 MORE RECORDS SHATTERED

-Three years ago en route to advancing to the second round of the NCAA Tournament, MSU established single-season school standards for home attendance (139,305) as it claimed 12 victories.
+Seven years ago en route to advancing to the second round of the NCAA Tournament, MSU established single-season school standards for home attendance (139,305) as it claimed 12 victories.
 Two years ago, records were shattered again as a total of 157,111 fans came through the turnstiles to witness the Maroon & White claim 13 victories.

 Prior to the start of MSU’s anticipated 1995-96 Final Four campaign, the capacity of State’s home basketball arena was increased to 10,000 with the addition of permanent seats around the Coliseum’s inner concourse.
 During the summer of 1996, the Coliseum underwent major renovations to accommodate the MSU athletic department’s growing need for additional locker room availibility.